Create and edit scenes

 If a parameter does not explicitly state its units (focal length for example states that its units are millimeters), then its units is in meters or degrees depending on whether it is a distance or an angle.
 For example, the subsurface radius parameters is expressed in meters.
 A good value for a human avatar should thus be somewhere between 0.1 and 0.25.

 In the preview mode, geometry is rendered single sided by default.
-You can toggle on double sidedness with this checkbox.
 In RTX/High-Quality mode, objects are always rendered as double sided.

 Single vs double sided shading (backface culling) example:

 In order to edit a node you will first need to select it.
 You can do so using either one of the two following options:

 Click on an object in the viewport.
 You know an object is selected because a line is drawn around it.
 It is highlighted.

 Select a node by clicking on its name in the Scene Graph.

 To open the scene graph, click on theicon located in the upper left corner of the application (below the Import Panel icon).
 This icon is a toggle.
 Clicking on it will turn the Scene Graph panel on and off.